wences-sanchez/Knowledge-Base/pages/IBM Professional Certificate of DevOps and Software Engineering%2FPython for Data Science, AI & Development%2FWeek 3.md

 -
 - ## Functions
 	- ### Functions
-		- When a function takes an argument beginning with an asterisk, it could have an undefined number of parameters. #spaced
+		- When a function takes an argument beginning with an asterisk, it could have an undefined number of parameters. #flashcard id:: 634545b3-1f77-414a-bc75-ea8b0366f313
 			- ```python
 			  def artist_names(*names):
 			    for name in names:
 			      print(name)

 			  ```
-		- When a function takes an argument beginning with two asterisks, it could be passed a dictionary with an undefined number of elements *key-value* #spaced
+		- When a function takes an argument beginning with two asterisks, it could be passed a dictionary with an undefined number of elements *key-value* #flashcard
+		  id:: 634545b3-fae7-45de-bf4d-acc41bec603e
 			- ```python
 			  def print_dictionary(**args):
 			    for key in args: